 CBD Patches are becoming an increasingly popular method of using CBD.
 A CBD Patch is similar in size to a normal plaster.
 However, it is infused with CBD.
 To get relief from symptoms of chronic issues, you simply apply the CBD patch to venous part of your body, like the top of your arm, inside of your wrist or on your ankle.
 The patch is to be kept on for 24 Hours to achieve the maximum effect.

 Your body heat activates the patch and causes it to release a small amount of CBD through your skin and into your bloodstream.
 Think of it like an IV without the pesky needles.

 When you apply a transdermal CBD Patch to your skin, you set up a drug concentration gradient.
 That means the patch contains a lot of cannabinoid, while your skin does not.
 When a substance (like heat or CBD) is in high concentration, it naturally wants to spread out into the surrounding area.

 We recommend that you place the Patch on the outer side of your upper arm for a period of 24 hours for the most effective results.

 This concept is similar to pouring boiling water into a coffee mug and leaving it sitting on your counter.
 The hot water contains a lot of heat, while the atmosphere around it doesn’t, because of this difference (the gradient), the heat naturally “spreads out” into the air around it.

 The nice thing about transdermal delivery is that it bypasses your lungs, liver, and stomach (places where your body filters or breaks down the cannabinoid).
 This means you get 100 percent of the CBD.

-CBD Vapes are also a very popular product, especially with younger consumers of CBD.
+CBD Vape oils are also growing in popularity, especially with younger consumers of CBD.